I design because I love it

 A summer job working in Boulder Colorado as the Wig Mistress for the Colorado Shakespeare Festival introduced me the the man who was to become my Mentor, David Busse.
 He was Chair of the Theater Department.
 He offered me an Undergraduate Assistantship if wanted to transfer to Boulder & change my major to Costume Design.
 I'd been involved in Theater all my life and was already doing costumes for plays I was involved with so it was a pretty natural fit.
 I got my BA in Costume Design then turned away from school, eager to begin designing.

 Denver had a robust small Theater scene, a professional Ballet company, Equity Theater and a growing Film and Commercial industry.
-Within about 5 years I'd worked for just about everyone in Denver's small but robust theater scene then became the costumer for the Colorado Ballet for a season. when that season was over their funding dried up so I opened my own shop doing custom work.
+Within about 5 years I'd worked for just about everyone in Denver's small but active world of live Theater.
+I was hired to became the costumer for the Colorado Ballet for a season and had a great time designing costumes for 2 new ballets and resurrecting an aging set of Nutcracker costumes.
+Unfortunately that was the era of the oil and gas bubble.
+Much of our funding came from that world.
+When the bubble popped our funding dried up.
+Never one to sit around I opened my own shop doing custom work.

 I'd was also working on Commercials & Styling for a few Photographers.
 One of them asked me to bring in a few pieces of furniture for an ad.
 The next thing I knew I was scouting locations, designing & dressing sets for his shoots.